AdobeDocs/audience-manager.en/help/using/integration/integrating-third-party/openx-destination.md

 * **[!UICONTROL DIL]:** [!UICONTROL Data Integration Library] code should be deployed on your site. [!UICONTROL DIL] helps eliminate the need to write special code for data collection, integration, reading cookie values, and recovering page data.
 * **`get_aamCookie` Function:** Code that captures the Audience Manager user ID and cookie data.
 Place [this code](../../features/destinations/get-aam-cookie-code.md#reference_0102FABCC96547DE81DFCA0600BBEFD3) on the top of the page or inside the `<head>` codeblock.
 * **Send Delivery Logs to Audience Manager:** If you want a segment delivery report (optional), provide Audience Manager with a daily log that contains impression-level delivery data.
-The data can be in a raw format, but each record must contain the Audience Manager UUID.
+The data can be in a raw format, but each record must contain the Audience Manager `UUID`.
 Audience Manager can pick up or receive these via [!DNL FTP].

 ### Key-Value Data: Format Requirements